 Nutrition and Fertility: are they connected?

-When we have the desire to have children, the woman is always spontaneously looked at.
-We must take folic acid 3 months in advance, and prepare our body for a healthy pregnancy.
-But… it takes two to tango!
-A man's fertility is certainly something to think about.
-Because being able to get pregnant also has to do with the quality of the sperm cells.
-You can read all about it in this blog.
+But… you know what?
+It takes two to tango!
+A man's fertility is also something to think about because being able to get pregnant also has to do with the quality of the sperm cells.

-Many couples experience that it is the man's fertility that makes it more difficult to get pregnant.
+After failing to get pregnant, many couples realise that it is the man's fertility that makes it more difficult to get pregnant.
 This is almost always related to the sperm quality.
 That is why it is important to know what a man can do to improve his fertility.
-We write about it in this blog.
+Does nutrition affect fertility?
+Want to learn more?
+Read on!

 Mobility, shape and the amount of healthy sperm cells